Sunday, November 22, 2015

 The comment hit a little too close to home, and Karen grew defensive.
 She took a step closer to the teenager and stared into his defiant eyes.
 “Don’t make me resort to violence, kid.
 Get into the Jeep.”

 He examined her face and body posture to see if she meant business.
-“Okay,” he said, “but you’re taking me back under protest.”
+“Okay, but you’re taking me back under protest.”

 He started for the Jeep, but suddenly bolted across the road, scampering rapidly to the top of a massive boulder.
 A stunted pine grew next to the rock, and the kid grabbed a low branch and began to climb.
 As agile as a monkey, he reached the top in a few seconds.
 “If you want me now,” he said, gloating down at Karen from his high perch, “you’ll have to come up and get me.”

-The calm demeanor she had been trying to maintain disappeared instantly.
+Her calm demeanor disappeared instantly.
 She walked with determination to the rock, scaled it, grabbed a branch of the tree and swung up.
 She could climb with the best of them, but what would she do when she reached the kid, grab his leg and pull him down?
 He had a worried look on his face when she tilted her head up to see him.
-She said, “Make this easy on both of us, kid–come down.”
+She said, “Make this easy on both of us, kid.
+Come down.”

 “No way.”

 She started up, stopping halfway to coax him down again.
 But he refused.
 So she climbed until she was one branch beneath the bough where he stood.
-She considered reaching her hand up, but seeing her intention, he said, “Put it there, lady, and I’ll step on it.”
+She considered reaching her hand up, but seeing her intention, he said, “Put it there, lady, and I’ll squash your knuckles.”

 The absurdity of the scene suddenly struck her.
-What the hell was she doing?
-If she had left for California when she had planned, she’d already have driven through the Verde Valley on her way to Phoenix.
-Her impulse now was the grab the kid’s foot, tug him out of the tree.
+If she’d left for California like she planned, she’d already have driven through the Verde Valley on her way to Phoenix.
+Her impulse now was to grab the kid’s foot, tug him out of the tree.
 But an image of him falling to his death on the boulder below stopped her.
 With that thought in mind, she slowly began descending.

 “Wait a minute.
 What kind of ranger are you?”